News

 Leading up to the race final, most of the riders had been summoned by Martin, who had a gun on his table, and who proceeded to pay money directly to the riders.

-One rider was said to have received £600, thought to be Frank Beauchamp, who expertly took Martin up to the bell then withdrew.
+One rider was said to have received £600, probably Frank Beauchamp, who expertly took Martin up to the bell then withdrew.
 He was later suspended for 12 months for pacing in Martin's interest.

 The Austral Honour Roll simply lists the 1901 winner as Bill Martin.
 It doesn't reveal that the bookies lost £30,000 nor that another great deal of money was distributed in a most doubtful manner.